Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Method of subgraphs and conformal 3-point correlators in momentum space

 where we have implicitly assumed momentum conservation condition $p_3^\mu=-p_1^\mu-p_2^\mu$ and

-The integral $\mathcal{I}(\nu_1,\nu_2,\nu_3)$ can be studied using recursive relations obtained from either conformal symmetry constraints or the integration-by-parts relations \cite{Coriano:2013jba, Davydychev:1992eww}.
-Using standard techniques for the Feynman integrals, the scalar conformal 3-point correlation function in momentum space can be rewritten in an integral form \cite{Bzowski:2013sza}
+The integral $\mathcal{I}(\nu_1,\nu_2,\nu_3)$ can be studied using recursive relations derived from either conformal symmetry constraints or integration-by-parts relations \cite{Coriano:2013jba, Davydychev:1992eww}.
+Using standard techniques for Feynman integrals, the scalar conformal 3-point correlation function in momentum space can be rewritten in an integral form \cite{Bzowski:2013sza}

 where $c_{\cO_1\cO_2\cO_3}$ is a constant related to $\lambda_{\cO_1\cO_2\cO_3}$ in (\ref{3pt}) and $K_a(z)$ is the modified Bessel function of the second kind.
 For general parameters, the above triple-$K$ integral cannot be solved in a compact form.
-Actually, it may be divergent and a suitable regularization is needed, see \cite{Bzowski:2013sza} for more details.
+In fact, it may be divergent and a suitable regularization is needed, see \cite{Bzowski:2013sza} for more details.

-The conformal 3-point correlators can also be directly solved from the conformal Ward identities in momentum space, while without resorting to the results in position space \cite{Maldacena:2011nz,Bzowski:2013sza,Coriano:2013jba}.
-Specifically, the Poincar\'e symmetry yields the momentum conservation condition and the fact that the scalar 3-point correlation functions only depend on the variables $p_i\equiv|p_i^\mu|$.
-The nontrivial conformal Ward identities are from dilatation and special conformal transformations.
-In momentum space they are given by
+The conformal 3-point correlators can be derived directly in momentum space by solving the conformal Ward identities, without referring to their position-space counterparts \cite{Maldacena:2011nz,Bzowski:2013sza,Coriano:2013jba}.
+Poincaré invariance enforces momentum conservation and implies that the scalar 3-point function depends only on the magnitudes of the external momenta, $p_i \equiv |p_i^\mu|$.
+The additional conformal Ward identities are derived from dilatation and special conformal transformations, which can be written in momentum space:

-The dilatation symmetry (\ref{dilatation}) suggests the scalar 3-point function is a homogeneous function of degree $\Delta_t-2D$:
+The dilatation symmetry (\ref{dilatation}) implies that the scalar 3-point function is a homogeneous function of the external momenta $p_i$ with degree $\Delta_t-2D$:

-Apply above formula in the special conformal transformation Ward identity (\ref{sct}), it leads to the partial differential equations for the function $f$, for which the solutions are given by the generalized hypergeometric function of two variables--the Appell $F_4$ functions.
-The physical solution is identical to the formula (\ref{3pres}).
+Substituting this ansatz into the special conformal Ward identity (\ref{sct}) yields a system of partial differential equations for the function $f$.
+The general solutions to these equations are expressed in terms of the generalized hypergeometric function of two variables, the Appell $F_4$ functions.
+Among these, the physical solution corresponds precisely to the momentum-space expression given in (\ref{3pres}).